-

-Dongfang Meiren (东方美人, Dongfang Meiren), or "Oriental Beauty", is a legendary Taiwanese oolong tea known for its unique honey-fruity profile and unusual history of creation.
-In this case, we are talking about the highland (高山, Gaoshan) version of this tea from Hsinchu (新竹, Xīnzhú) County, presented in loose leaf form.
+Dongfang Meiren (东方美人, Dongfang Meiren), or "Oriental Beauty," is a legendary Taiwanese oolong tea known for its unique honey-fruity profile and unusual origin story.
+This tea is a high-mountain (高山, Gaoshan) version from Hsinchu County (新竹, Xīnzhú), available in loose leaf form.

 Origin: Hsinchu, Taiwan – Home of the Oriental Beauty